 To help us manage through this time, we ask that you keep your store visits to one family member whenever possible.

 Mandatory Masks: Masks are now mandatory in Alberta.
-As you know, we made the decision to make masks mandatory in all of our stores and lines of business several weeks ago unless exempt due to a medical condition.
+As you know, we made the decision to make masks mandatory in all of our stores and lines of business several weeks ago.
 We appreciate the high compliance rate we are seeing and thank you for taking this step for the safety of all.